prasadashu/data-engineering-fetch-rewards/README.md

 # Fetch Rewards: Data Engineering Take Home #

+**The recommended time to spend on this take home is 2-3 hours.** Make use of code stubs, doc strings, and a next steps section in your README to elaborate on ways that you would continue fleshing out this project if you had the time.
+For this assignment an ounce of communication and organization is worth a pound of execution.

 ## Project Setup
 1. Fork this repository to a personal Github, GitLab, Bitbucket, etc... account.
 We will not accept PRs to this project.
 2. You will need the following installed on your local machine